 Notre Dame Law Review Submissions Guidelines

-The Law Review is currently accepting submissions for Volume 90.
+The Law Review is no longer accepting submissions for Volume 90.
 The Law Review strongly prefers to receive submissions online via Scholastica.
 Direct email submissions will also be accepted at email@example.com.
 The Law Review typically will not consider hard copy submissions.
 In addition to the manuscript, we require the submission to be accompanied by a curriculum vitae.
 Citations in the manuscript should appear in footnotes and be consistent with the 19th edition of The Bluebook: A Uniform System of Citation.

 The Law Review prefers to publish full-length articles (i.e., 15,000 to 30,000 words, footnotes included), but will consider shorter essays or comments at its discretion.
 Similarly, while the Law Review prefers to publish law professors, it will consider submissions from practitioners, clerks, etc., at its discretion.
 The Law Review typically will not publish the work of a student who does not attend the Notre Dame Law School.